 We invite people of faith to pray earnestly that Ireland will “choose life” and that the lives of all women and their unborn children will always be loved, valued, welcomed and respected in this country.

-Please see the attached newsletter Choose Life 2018 which will be circulated by the Catholic Communications Office on a weekly basis.
+Please see attached the 16th and final issue of the weekly newsletter Choose Life 2018, circulated by the Catholic Communications Office.